inlets/inlets-pro/chart/inlets-pro-client/README.md

 The IP will not show within your Kubernetes cluster, but will function as expected.
 All TCP traffic from ports 80 and 443 will be sent to the IngressController from the exit server.

 You can also apply the same technique for Istio or Traefik.
 Bear in mind that you will need to alter the `--namespace` appropriately.

+Create any A or CNAME records that you require with the public IP address of the exit-server, and then you can go ahead and use cert-manager to obtain TLS certificates from Let's Encrypt using a HTTP01 or DNS01 challenge.